California Consumer Privacy Act: Get Up to Speed [Free Guide]

 A few years ago, the forthcoming GDPR shook up the web design industry — online companies and agencies alike scrambled to understand the legal jargon behind the law so they could protect themselves and their clients.
-We created a GDPR service offering as a response.
+As a response, we created a GDPR service offering to educate our clients on the law and ensure their products are in compliance.
 Now, we are seeing a similar event happen with the CCPA.
-Here at ETR, we decided to educate ourselves on the issue and let friends and clients know what's up.
-Read on to learn the essentials of the CCPA.

 What is the CCPA?

 The California Consumer Privacy Act is a law that passed in California in 2018 and will take effect on January 1, 2020.
 It’s the data protection cousin to the GDPR (General Data Protection Regulation) in the EU.
 And just as GDPR affects businesses not only in the EU, CCPA will affect those outside of California.
 The CCPA focuses specifically on giving Californians the right to know how their data is being used by companies and to ask for control over it.

 The law protects “consumers” defined as ‘a natural person who is a California resident’.
 A business is affected by the CCPA if they are based or do business in California and meet any of the following criteria:

 - Your company generates gross revenue of more than $25 million a year